 Why are we sharing these outplacement secrets?

 First and foremost it’s about awareness.
 The world of outplacement is changing.
 Your business is changing.
 You may be going through a series of layoffs.
 You may be restructuring soon.
-Outplacement services are there for you when the time comes.
+Outplacement and career transition solutions are there for you when the time comes.
 It’s a smart investment.
 It’s a smart business decision.
 However, amid the increasing reliance companies have on outplacement, Careerminds wants to ensure you’re not overpaying for a service.

 We can’t think of an outplacement provider that has questionable business practices.
 Certainly they’re out there, but for the most part it’s a reputable marketplace with good people doing good work.
 That doesn’t mean you’re getting the best value for the price you pay.
 The following five secrets aim to shed light on what you should be looking for from a vendor.
 These are the tough questions you ought to be asking every time you spend money on outplacement.